 Let's take the 9-in-1 metal raised bed as an example.
 It only takes 30 minutes to finish assembling.

-- The first step is to remove the protective film on each panel.
+- Step 1.
+Remove the protective film on each panel.
 The role of the protective film is to protect the steel and coating from scratching during the production and transportation process.

-- The second step is to assemble the raised bed in accordance with the instructions.
+- Step 2.
+Assemble the raised bed in accordance with the instructions.
 Overlapping two panels and screwing the fasteners, the bed would be stable.

-- The third step is to install the rubber edge on the metal raised garden bed.
+- Step 3.
+Install the rubber edge on the metal raised garden bed.
 Provide double protection so the elderly and children can play with confidence.

-- The fourth step is to install the bracing rods.
-For regular-shaped raised beds,only 6-in-1 and 9-in-1 of 17-inch and 32-inch are equipped with bracing rods.
-The support bar's role is to stabilise the metal raised bed, preventing excessive pressure that would cause panel bending.
+- Step 4.
+Install the bracing rods.
+For regular-shaped raised beds, only 6-in-1 and 9-in-1 of 17-inch and 32-inch are equipped with bracing rods.
+The bracing rods' role is to stabilise the metal raised bed, preventing excessive pressure that would cause panel bending.
 Of course, filling the raised bed with some other organic material and not just filling it with soil can avoid this situation.
 For more details, please see: What to Fill a Raised Garden Bed with

 - Step 5.
 Put in the filler and you are ready to start planting!
 Isn't it amazing how easily it is to assemble a metal raised garden bed?